 Alternatively, your defense could be that nothing happened and that the child is not honest.
 Your criminal defense attorney can also help you argue that it’s a case of mistaken identity, especially if there’s potentially another perpetrator or an alibi in your case.

 Since criminal sexual conduct cases involving children are very sensitive, it is vital to work with an experienced sex crimes defense attorney.
 The right criminal defense lawyer should help you invalidate the available evidence while being careful not to demean the minor, which could be damaging to your case.

 On the other hand, where assault with intent to commit criminal sexual conduct involving sexual penetration cases involve victims over the consent age, consent may be applicable as a defense, where there are no apparent signs of assault.

-With that said, using consent as a defense will require you to work with experienced sex crimes attorneys, as it involves placing yourself in the middle of the alleged crime.
+With that said, using consent as a defense will require you to work with experienced sex offender lawyers, as it involves placing yourself in the middle of the alleged crime.

 By looking at all the evidence presented by the prosecution, and the other evidence that exists, including what you have in your possession, a good lawyer with experience in the Michigan criminal law should be able to create a strategy that introduces reasonable doubt to the prosecution’s case, which can significantly affect the outcome of your assault with intent to commit criminal sexual conduct case.

 Sex crimes are usually very sensitive and call for legal representation as soon as you get accused of, arrested for, or realize you are under investigation.